tj-oreilly/uboone_lab_student_copy/README.md

 This folder contains almost everything that is needed to run the lab, including:

 #### /data/
-2 files included:
+4 files included:
 - DataSet_LSND.csv: Dataset for LSND used as comparison (42.9KB).
 - DataSet_MiniBooNE.csv: Dataset for MiniBoone used as comparison (17.0KB).

-Missing 3 essential files due to github's restrictions on file sizes.
-- bnb_run3_mc_larcv.h5: Event display file (8.8GB).
 - data_flattened.pkl: True data from MicroBooNE flattened (24.2MB).
 - MC_EXT_flattened.pkl: MC and EXT data from simulations & MicroBooNE (111.4MB).

+Missing 1 file due to github's restrictions on file sizes.
+- bnb_run3_mc_larcv.h5: Event display file (8.8GB).
+This file is only needed for the 'event display' component of the lab

 #### MainAnalysis_template.ipynb